mech/Notes/DevOps/Docker/docker.md

 > How long would it take your organization to deploy a change that involves just one single line of code?
 (Lead time, cycle time) - Poppendieck (Release Cadence)

+Where are companies feeling the most pain?
+Shipping software at the speed expected in today's world is hard to do well.

 Deming Cycle - Plan, Do, Check, Act

 Scientific Method - Hypothesize, Experiment, Evaluate